KarchinLab/probabilistic2020/doc/faq.rst

 Otherwise, create a new post with the prob2020 tag.
 We will be checking biostars for questions.
 You may also contact me directly at ctokheim AT jhu dot edu.

+**What python version should I use?**

+We recommend using python 3.6, as the package has been extensively tested on this version of python.